In this Gardener's HQ guide, we'll explore cultivating Hacquetia plants in your garden, indoor spaces, and other settings.

 It carries a yellow flower, and unusually, this will appear before the leaves do.

-Once you have grown some Hacquetia plants they can be put into the garden before the last frost of spring at a spacing of about 25 cm.
+Once you have grown some Hacquetia plant seedlings, they can be put out into the garden before the last frost of spring.
+Use a a spacing of about 25 cm (10 inches).

 If you require more Hacquetia plants, then they can be divided in the spring time.

 Spring is also a good time to supply mulch to the Hacquetia plant to help keep the roots cool in the summer.